 You get access to the Grand Club by either booking a Grand Club Room or having status with the World of Hyatt rewards program.

 Book this or any other Hyatt with our luxury travel concierge and get similar free benefits to those below at no extra cost:

 - Daily full breakfast for 2 per room

 - Early check-in and later check out priority

 The M Club Lounge at Seattle Marriott Waterfront is open 24 hours a day and is located on the first floor of this luxury hotel, with outdoor seating and waterfront views which makes it quite a special lounge.
 The hotel itself is well located for exploring Seattle by foot and is right across the street from Elliott Bay and Puget Sound.

-Restaurants at this hotel include the Hook & Plow featuring modern American cuisine using locally sourced products, craft beers, speciality liquors and artisan wines.
+Restaurants at this hotel include the Hook & Plow featuring modern American cuisine using locally sourced products, craft beers, specialty liquors, and artisan wines.
 The hotel also features a heated indoor/outdoor connecting pool and a modern gym.

-Daily breakfast is served from 6.30 am to 9.00 am and features eggs and sausages, a cold-meat-and-cheese platter, cereals, breads, juices along with a decent coffee machine.
-In the evening, hors d’ouevres and beverages are served from 5.30 pm – 7.30 pm.
-For this food service, you get a hot item, something like pork wrapped in bacon, with a cold meat and cheese platter, raw vegetables for dipping and desserts.
+Daily breakfast is served from 6:30 am to 9:00 am and features eggs and sausages, a cold-meat-and-cheese platter, cereals, bread, juices along with a decent coffee machine.
+In the evening, hors d’ouevres and beverages are served from 5:30 pm – 7:30 pm.
+For this food service, you get a hot item, something like pork wrapped in bacon, with a cold meat and cheese platter, raw vegetables for dipping, and desserts.